mjohnso51/deep-learning-challenge/README.md

 Here we read in the .csv file and removed unnecessary columns, EIN & NAME.
 These columns were removed because they would not be necessary for helping the model in its predictions.
 All other data was featured.

 ### Compiling, Traning, and Evaluating the Model -
-For my optimization attempts, I originally used two nodes in my Neural Network.
-However, I increased that number to 3 and found that my accuracy dropped from 72.8% to 72.5%, so for my third attempt I went back to using two nodes.
+For my optimization attempts, I originally used two nodes in my Neural Network and the 'relu' activation tool.
+This generated an accuracy of 73.19%.
+On my second attempt I did all the same except this time, I used three nodes in my Neural Network.
+This increased accuracy to 73.39%.
+So I stuck with the three nodes for the rest of my optimazations.
 In my third attempt,

 ## Summary: